IBM/universal-connectors/filter-plugin/logstash-filter-postgres-ibmcloud-guardium/README.md

 ### Configuring Platform Logs
 1. Navigate to the Resource List and select **Logging and Monitoring**.
-2. Select the IBM log analysis instance created in the previous step.
+2. Select the IBM cloud log instance created in the step above.
-3. Click **Configure platform logs**.
+3. Click Manage of Logs Routing in Integrations section.
-4. Select the region and respective instance name.
+4. Select the region and set the target as the instance name you specified previously.
-5. Click **Select**.
+5. Click **Save**.

-### Viewing the logs entries on IBM Log Analysis Instance
+### Viewing the logs entries on IBM Cloud Log Instance
 1. Navigate to the created instance and click **Open Dashboard**.
 2. After you run some queries on cloud shell (after enabling audit logging), the respective logs are reflected in the dashboard.

 ## 4. Creating an instance of Event Streams on IBM Cloud